hardware details

 overtone?).
 The modules are connected at the bottom by a main bus rail. |

-main bus assignment (top to bottom):
+main bus pinout: (top to bottom)

 -